JavaGT/wearetheuniversity.org/source/pages/university-history.md

 >
 > **Jack (2023, p.45)**

+## 2006
+> The problems in NHE have been well diagnosed internationally but we must continue to articulate them publicly so as to disrupt the power of NHE being taken for granted (Trowler 2001: 197).
+In New Zealand, for example, the Ministry of Education (MoE) states that the government’s approach, which links the ‘outputs’ of the tertiary education sector to goals of economic advancement and labour market productivity, is ‘accepted by the sector as the necessary way forward’ (Ministry of Education 2006: 17–18).
+>
+> Sandra Grey (2017, p.
+278)

 ## 2008

+> The ‘economic focus’ of government policy leads to a narrowing of who gets to study, where and when – a clear attack on the principle of equality.
+In an environment of fscal constraint, New Zealand’s National-Party-led government has decided to ‘target’ its investment on learners aged between eighteen and twenty-fve (New Zealand Treasury 2011: 21) to drive higher economic returns for the taxpayers’ investment in education (Ministry of Education 2008: 11).
+Steering ensures the ‘right’ students are admitted to tertiary study: ‘There is little value for anyone if learners enrol in tertiary provision that they are unlikely to complete, or which lacks a clear progression to higher-level study’ (Ministry of Education 2011: 30).
+Mature students and those studying part-time have been increasingly excluded from tertiary studies through changes to student fnancing policies.
+The impact is dramatic.
+In 2008, before the government narrowed student fnancial support rules, there were 33,009 students over fifty-five years old in New Zealand’s tertiary education system; by 2014 the number had almost halved, to 18,927 (Joyce 2015)
+>
+> **Sandra Grey (2017, p.
+275)**

+In New Zealand, the NHE agenda is based on short-term goals: ‘The focus [of the Tertiary Education Strategy] is much more explicitly on what the government expects the tertiary education system to contribute and the priority outcomes for the immediate future’ (Ministry of Education 2008: 4).
+Any future-oriented goals are inhibited by ‘austerity measures’ which have meant that fnancial resources in higher education are ‘more stringent and more contingent’ (Sharrock 2012: 324).
+In particular, the focus on mechanical effciency (the ratio of a system’s work output to its work input) (Lorenz 2012: 604) is undermining the sustainability of quality public tertiary education.
+For example, to cope with the cost of hiring additional senior staff to meet the mechanical effciency demands for more peer-reviewed publications, the Ministry of Education (2013) notes that New Zealand institutions have turned to using temporary and casualized contracts for low-level teaching academics in order to meet the rising student numbers that make up another mechanical effciency.
+This means that the university workforce profle in New Zealand is ageing and there are reduced opportunities for the quality mentoring and training of the next generation of academics.
+>
+> **Sandra Grey (2017, p.
+284)**

 ### National reelected
 > When National was re-elected amidst the global financial crisis in 2008, their policy forefronted austerity through a series of incremental but meaningful changes.
 Able to justify an unwillingness to provide any significant funding increases for universities because of the economic downturn, the TES (2010-2015) amounted to a real terms decline in EFTS funding and student financial support (Roper, 2018).
 In their second term, with a corresponding focus on economic recovery, the TES (2014-2019) pivoted to achieving the workforce development required for globally competitive economic growth—funding increases were frozen for humanities enrolments and increased for STEM enrolments.
 The document’s suggestion that “tertiary education provides individuals and communities with the opportunity to improve their own social outcomes by gaining the skills they need to become successful and productive citizens” (Ministry of Education, 2014, p.
 7) maintains the neoliberal conception of higher education by students and engineers the devaluing of non-vocational study, binding the idea of a successful, fulfilling life to productivity and wealth.
 Moreover, the consequent restructuring of underfunded departments reinforced the need for staff to prioritise neoliberal drivers rather than pedagogical ones to remain employable, reproducing the consumer-student.
 >